A first look into the carbon footprint of federated learning: Introduction

 \section{Introduction}

-Atmospheric concentrations of carbon dioxide, methane, and nitrous oxide are at unprecedented levels not seen in the last $800,000$ years \citep{adopted2014climate}.
-Together with other anthropogenic drivers, their effects have been detected throughout client systems and are extremely likely to have been the dominant cause of the observed global warming since the mid-20$^{th}$ century \citep{pachauri2014synthesis,crowley2000causes}.
-Unfortunately, deep learning (DL) algorithms keep growing in complexity, and numerous ``state-of-the-art" models continue to emerge, each requiring a substantial amount of computational resources and energy, resulting in clear environmental costs \citep{hao2019training}.
-Indeed, these models are routinely trained for thousands of hours on specialized hardware accelerators in datacenters that are extremely energy-consuming \citep{7966398}.
-Worse, such a trend is not going to end soon.
-As \citet{amodei2018ai} show, the amount of compute used by largest ML training has been exponentially increasing and grown by more than $300,000\times$ from 2012 to 2018, which is equivalent to a 3.4-months doubling period -- a rate that dwarfs the well-known Moore's 2-year doubling period.
-This is an observation that forces us to seriously consider the carbon footprint of deep learning methods.
+Atmospheric concentrations of carbon dioxide, methane, and nitrous oxide are at levels not seen in the last $800,000$ years \citep{adopted2014climate}.
+Together with other anthropogenic drivers, their effects have been detected throughout a network of distributed systems and are extremely likely to have been the dominant cause of the observed global warming since the mid-20$^{th}$ century \citep{pachauri2014synthesis,crowley2000causes}.
+Unfortunately, deep learning (DL) algorithms keep growing in complexity, and numerous ``state-of-the-art" models continue to emerge, each requiring a substantial amount of computational resources and energy, resulting in clear environmental costs \citep{nlp}.
+Indeed, these models are routinely trained for thousands of hours on specialized hardware accelerators in data centers that are extremely energy-consuming \citep{7966398}.
+As \citet{amodei2018ai} showed, the amount of computing used by the largest machine learning (ML) training has been exponentially increasing and grown by more than $300,000\times$ from 2012 to 2018, which is equivalent to a 3.4-months doubling period -- a rate that dwarfs the well-known Moore's 2-year doubling period.
+Even though the amount of energy per FLOPS has been exponentially decreasing over time, making the deep learning model more and more computationally efficient, the carbon footprint of ML models is still one of the big concerns in society.